InspiryThemes/realhomes-docs/docs/configure-header-settings-classic.md

 The **Sticky Header** option is located in **Dashboard → RealHomes → Customize Settings → Header → Basics** (shown above).

+!!! info "Important"

+    If you are using Custom Elementor based Header, then <a href="https://realhomes.io/documentation/custom-header-footer-elementor/#how-to-make-elementor-header-sticky">follow the instruction here</a> to make it sticky.

 ### **Variations**

 To change header variation please navigate to **Dashboard → RealHomes → Customize Settings → Header → Basics** and select **Center** for the option which says Choose **Header Variation**.